 AS.200.613 Fundamentals of Psychological & Brain Sciences, AS.200.654 Psychological & Brain Sciences Core Topics A, and AS.200.655 Psychological & Brain Sciences Core Topics B will offer an introduction to the fundamental principles of cognitive and physiological psychology and psychological and brain sciences.
 Students will read seminal and contemporary papers in topics that cover the breadth of the field.

 A thorough understanding of statistics is useful in virtually all research settings.
 Two statistics courses are required during the first year of graduate training.
-The normal sequence is 200.314 Advanced Statistical Methods in the fall, followed by 200.318 Quantitative Methods for Brain Sciences in the spring.
+The normal sequence is 200.657 Advanced Statistical Methods in the fall, followed by 200.658 Advanced Research Design and Analysis in the spring.
 Students with exceptional statistical training may take two more advanced courses by arrangement with the Director of Graduate Studies and their faculty advisor.
 Students are encouraged to take more statistics, as appropriate.

 One or more faculty members lead seminars on topics of special interest, such as cognitive processes, developmental psycholinguistics, neuro-physiological aspects of behavior, mathematical psychology, and information processing.
 Through these seminars a student gets intensive knowledge in particular specialties.
 Topics vary from semester to semester and are determined by the interests of both faculty and graduate students.
 The format of the seminar is optional, and the course may or may not require formal tests of knowledge.
 Students are urged to complete topical seminars as appropriate.